amatthiessen/Portfolio/News_Sentiment_Analysis/README.md

 ![png](https://github.com/amatthi55/Portfolio/blob/master/News_Sentiment_Analysis/Graphs/Overall%20Sentiment%20Analysis.png)

-We can see that CBS clearly has the most positive sentiments overall and that the rest of the news organziations have a net senitment score closer to zero.
+We can see that CBS clearly has the most positive sentiments overall and that the rest of the news organziations have a net sentiment score closer to zero.
 This indicates that the amount of positivty and negativty for each of these organziations is fairly balanced.
 These organization also have a negative average sentiment score.

 While the above graphs can give us an idea of how a news group's positivity compares with its negativity, it does not show how extreme their sentiments are.
 This next graph is a bar chart showing the sum of the squares of each group's overall senitment scores.
 The taller bar graphs belong to the companies that express the most extreme sentiments.